-The United States Small Business Administration has always recommended opening a business account to keep it separate from your personal account.
+The United States Small Business Administration recommends opening one or more business bank accounts to keep business funds separate from your personal funds.

-Keeping these areas separate gives you a clearer picture of where your money stands at any single point in time.
+Keeping these funds separate creates a clearer picture of where your money stands at any given time.
 In addition, you may enjoy different account features from your financial institution.
-In some situations, you could use a lower minimum balance for your expense account while a high-interest savings account with a higher minimum balance might be more suitable for long-term projects.
+In some situations, you could use a lower minimum balance for your expense account while a high-interest savings account, or, perhaps a CD, with a higher minimum balance might be more suitable for long-term projects and goals.

-And, don’t forget that being organized will have a good impact when the time comes around to approach your bank for additional financing.
+And don’t forget that being organized will help when the time comes to approach your bank for additional financing.

-Establishing a positive track record is something banks always look at when considering financing for a customer.
-Maintaining multiple bank accounts will show financial institutions that you are managing your finances the right way.
+An established, positive track record is something banks look for when considering financing or loan approval.
+Maintaining multiple bank accounts will show financial institutions that you are managing your finances responsibly.

 3. Staying Secure

-In the COVID-19 pandemic era, security is more important than ever.
-And, security is something a small business can’t turn a blind eye to.
+In a time of incredible innovation and connection, security is more important than ever and is something a small business can’t turn a blind eye to.
 Keeping your funds in more than one location can help shield you from cybersecurity attacks.
-At a bare minimum, you should ask your bank about adding protection features into your accounts when you open it.
+Ask your bank about adding protection features into your accounts to keep your funds and business safer.

 4. Keeping Money Separated

-Having an account for operating expenses helps you separate capital expenditure from day-to-day costs.
-This helps you understand how your business is performing and what operating costs are being covered.
-But don’t forget about identifying seasonal factors that hamper your business.
-Certain times of the year could see a fall in income.
+Having an account for operating expenses allows you to separate capital expenditures from day-to-day costs.
+This helps you understand how your business is performing and which operating costs are being covered.
+But don’t forget about identifying seasonal factors that affect your business.
+Certain times of the year could see an income reduction.

-Setting up a savings account for future investments and projects will protect you from the demands your finances could face if any of your equipment fails.
-Look at it almost as an emergency fund instead of a savings account.
-It never hurts to have funds that can help future development.
+Setting up a savings account for future investments and projects can protect you from the demands your finances could face if any of your equipment fails or another unexpected incident occurs.
+Look at it as an emergency fund.
+It never hurts to have funds that can help in challenging times or for future development.

-See what features Stearns Banks offers with its business banking offerings by clicking below.
+See the cash management features Stearns Banks offers and start doing more with your BusinessSmart™ accounts by clicking below.